fubralimited/ovirt-templater/README.md

 address will be used to connect to the VM once it is installed, so a static lease in your DHCP server is a good idea.

-Additional options are available in the config file to set the `username` and `password` used to connect to the oVirt API.
+Additional options are available in the config file to set the `host` of the oVirt API, as well as the `username` and `password` used to connect to it.

 The example configuration file shows some definitions for CentOS 6 and 7 installs.